 What is the rate?

-2-the SIC / MCC of the merchant processing the sale
+2-the SIC / MCC of the merchant that is processing the sale

-3-how the card is being processed (swipe, dip, keyed, etc)
+3-how the card is being processed (swipe, dip, keyed, online purchase)

 The reason why being on the interchange plus pricing model is so critical is that these costs are exactly the same for EVERY processing company.
-It doesn’t matter if you are dealing with a processing company that has millions of merchant accounts or one that has 100 merchant accounts.
+Although some salespeople will preach that their company has a lower cost than another processor, it isn’t true.
+If there was, that company would put all the other processors out of business within a few years.

-No matter how you slice it, the only rate that matters is what is known as the net effective rate.
+No matter how you slice it, the only rate that matters is what is known as the NET EFFECTIVE RATE or ALL IN RATE.
 This is your bottom line cost of accepting card payments.
 To calculate this rate, simply divide the TOTAL FEES PAID into the TOTAL VOLUME PROCESSED.
-If you processed $16,000 and your total fees were $500, your net effective rate was 3.125%.
+If you processed $30,000 and your total fees were $800, your net effective rate was 2.67%.

-I go through my entire client base every 6-12 months and year after year, I have found the following to be the case…
+I go through the entire client base of CCPFL every 6 months and year after year, I have found the following to be the case…

 |Over $50,000||about 2%|